 - For hundreds of years, Statia was a part of the Dutch Antilles.
 However, the island becomes a special municipality of the Netherlands in 2010 along with Bonaire and Saba.

 - At 327 feet, Charles Brown is one of the largest wrecks in the Caribbean.
 The former cable laying ship was purposely sunk in 2003 as an artificial reef.
 She now lays on her side, creating a home for barracuda and huge schools of jack.
 Local operators praise the dive as spectacular, especially on approach.
-Plus, because the wreck was purpose sunk, penetration is possible and encouraged if the diver is properly certified.

 - Every year, between March and November, sea turtles lay their eggs on the beaches of Statia.
 Leatherback, hawksbill and green sea turtles have all been known to make their nests on this Caribbean Island.
 Statia is also home to the Sea Turtle Conservation Program, which works to protect the nests.